mesfind/python-basic/_episodes/04-data-frames.md

 Name: gdp, Length: 1964, dtype: float64
 ```

+## Summary statistics

+`DataFrame.describe()` gets the summary statistics of only the columns that have numerical data.
+All other columns are ignored, unless you use the argument include='all'.

 - Get the value where the mask is true, and NaN (Not a Number) where it is false.
 - Useful because NaNs are ignored by operations like max, min, average, etc.